 3 - 5

-Students will explore life science concepts by observing a potato grow with and without soil.
-They will further learn about geography and world cultures by charting potato geography on a world map and holding a potato dress up contest.
+Students observe a potato grow with and without soil, chart potato geography on a world map, and hold a potato dress up contest.
+Grades 3-5

 1 - 2 hours, plus weekly observation time